 You’ll know exactly what I mean once I go over the full instructions step by step in the next part, but there are a few things to keep in mind as you complete this activity.

-• Take it easy on the food coloring, If you add too much the water gets really dark and it’s harder to see the shimmering of the glitter.
-A couple drops is enough
+- Take it easy on the food coloring, If you add too much the water gets really dark and it’s harder to see the shimmering of the glitter.
+A couple of drops is enough.

 Winter-Themed Glitter Jars